opa334/SafariPlus/README.md

 - Custom User Agent - Change the user agent for both mobile and desktop mode

 ## Compatibilty
-Any iOS device between iOS 8.0 and 14.8.1 should be supported!
+Any iOS device running iOS versions 8.0 to 14.8.1 should be supported!

 ## Compiling